operator-framework/enhancements/enhancements/pipeline-tooling.md

 TODO(lance)

-### Design migration of upstream-community-operators
+### Migrate upstream-community-operators to the new formats

 As a maintainer of the upstream-community-operators git repository, I want my catalog build automation to use the new bundle/index format so that I can: